gplepage/lsqfit/doc/html/_sources/testing.txt

-In particular, the bootstrap analysis confirms the previous error estimates (to within 10-30%, since ``Nbs=40``) except for ``p3/p2``, where the error is substantial larger in the bootstrap analysis.
+In particular, the bootstrap analysis confirms the previous error estimates (to within 10-30%, since ``Nbs=40``) except for ``p3/p2``, where the error is substantially larger in the bootstrap analysis.

-If ``p3/p2`` is important, one might want to look more closely at its distrubution.
+If ``p3/p2`` is important, one might want to look more closely at its distribution.
 We use the bootstrap to create histograms of the probability distributions of ``p3/p2`` and ``p1/p01`` by adding the following code to the end of the ``main()``